(Task 4) Shadow Rays

 Get yourself oriented in the starter code by taking a look at

-.
-Notice that the code, after finding a hit, loops over all light source accumulating radiance. (look for the comment// loop over all the lights and accumulate radiance
+Pathtracer::trace_rayinsrc/student/pathtracer.cpp.
+Notice that the code, after finding a hit, loops over all light source accumulating radiance. (look for the comment// loop over all the lights and accumulate radiance).
+For each light the lambda functionsample_light()is invoked, and in that function the key line is the line that adds radiance into the variableradiance_out.
+This code is the code where the refection equation is being evaluated. -

 In the starter code, notice that when the code calls

-is the distance from the hit point to the light sample.
+light.sample(hit.position), it returns the caller aLight_sample sample.
+(You might want to take a look atrays/light.hfor the definition ofstruct Light_sampleandclass light.)
+ALight_samplecontains the fieldsradiance,pdf,direction, anddistance.
+In particular,sample.directionis the direction from the surface hit point to the point on the light source being sampled, andsample.distanceis the distance from the hit point to the light sample.
 Given this information, all you need to do is determine if there is any scene geometry closer than that sample point. -

 A common ray tracing pitfall is for the “shadow ray” shot into the scene accidentally hits the same object as

-did.
+rdid.
 (The surface is erroneously determined to be occluded because the shadow ray is determined to hit the surface itself!).
 We recommend that you make sure the origin of the shadow ray is offset from the surface to avoid these erroneous “self-intersections”.
-For example, consider setting the ray’sdist_bounds
+For example, consider setting the ray’sdist_boundsappropriately to avoid hits with very smalltvalues, or adjust the origin of the shadow ray to behit.position + epsilon * sample.directioninstead of simplyhit.position.EPS_Fis defined in for this purpose (seelib/mathlib.h). - Another common pitfall is forgetting that the surface is not in shadow if the shadow ray hits scene geometry after reaching the light.
+(Also note that

-…) - You will find it useful to debug your shadow code using the
+Rayhas a member calleddist_bound…) - You will find it useful to debug your shadow code using the

-since it produces hard shadows that are easy to reason about. - When you get started on Task 4, comment out the line
+DirectionalLightsince it produces hard shadows that are easy to reason about. - When you get started on Task 4, comment out the line

-to be the correct value.
+Spectrum radiance_out = Spectrum(0.25f);and initialize theradiance_outto be the correct value.
 Hint: is there supposed to have any light before we even start considering each light sample?

 At this point you should be able to render very striking images with shadows.